GENERAL ELECTION (MIDTERM)

 In-Person: Thirty (30) days before any Election Day.

-NO. However, voters already registered may update their registration info after the deadline.
+LIMITED.
+Registered voters may update their registration info after the deadline.

 Contact your state representatives and ask them to allow all Arkansas voters to register to vote at their polling place on Election Day.